Google Drive Configuration

 Multiple Domain Accounts

-To configure Google Drive Integration for a Google Apps account with multiple domains, click Use Multiple Domains.
+To configure Google Drive Integration for a Google Workspace account with multiple domains, click Use Multiple Domains.
 Fields for an additional domain display, as well as options to add more domains.

 Screenshot of enabling multiple domains for google drive.